sudhagarjb/oic_mcp/README.md

 }
 ```

+### Passing envs from `mcp.json`
+- For command-type servers, populate the `env` object as shown.
+This fully avoids `.env` files and is ideal for editor-integrated MCP clients.
+- For websocket-type servers, start the server with `.env` or process envs, then point the client to the URL.

 ## Production hardening
 - Run behind TLS (reverse proxy like Nginx/Traefik) and restrict network access.
 - Store secrets in a vault.
 Avoid committing `.env`.
 - Set minimal OAuth client privileges for read-only.
-- Consider Docker for immutable deployments.
+- Consider Docker for immutable deployments and CI/CD.
-- Monitor process and WebSocket payload sizes; use client-side paging for large lists.
+- Monitor process/WebSocket payload sizes; use client-side paging for large lists.
+- Enable access logs and metrics on your reverse proxy.

+## Operations & troubleshooting
+- Health check: GET `/healthz` returns `{ "status": "ok" }`.
+- Startup issues: verify `.env` values and token URL reachability.
+- 401/403: validate client credentials and scope; some tenants require scope.
+- 404 on certain flow paths: prefer design-time `get_integration_auto` and analysis tools.
+- Large responses: narrow with search terms and paging; avoid returning entire catalogs to LLMs.

 ## Docker (optional)
 ```bash